 Every day, more than 23,000 Americans visit a doctor to get medical help after suffering an ankle sprain.
-When it happens to you, it’s essential to prevent chronic ankle weakness by getting treatment from an expert like Dr. Scott O’Connor at Premier Podiatry, with offices in Eureka, Normal, and Pontiac, Illinois.
+When it happens to you, it’s essential to prevent chronic ankle weakness by getting treatment from an expert like Dr. Scott O’Connor at Premier Podiatry, with offices in Bloomington, Normal, and Pontiac, Illinois.
 Whether your sprain is mild or severe, your ligaments need extra care and rehabilitation to regain normal strength.
 To schedule an appointment, use online booking or call the nearest Premier Podiatry office today.

 An ankle sprain occurs when one or more of the supporting ligaments in your ankle are stretched or torn.
 They most often affect ligaments on the outside of your ankle when your ankle rolls inward, forcing the ligaments beyond their normal tolerance.